Bairnsdale: Geology

-Soil and Vegetation
+Soil and vegetation

 The soils in the Mount Taylor area are primarily red and brown gradational and duplex soils.
 These soils support diverse native vegetation, including species of Eucalyptus such as E. albens, E. polyanthemos, E. globoidea, E. muellerana, E. baxteri, and E. macrorhyncha.
-The vegetation types range from Dry Sclerophyll Forests to Wet Sclerophyll Forests in moister areas, reflecting the varied climatic conditions across the terrain.
+The vegetation types range from dry sclerophyll forests to wet sclerophyll forests in moister areas, reflecting the varied climatic conditions across the terrain.

-Land Use and Deterioration
+Land use and deterioration

 The primary land use around Mount Taylor includes conservation, forestry, recreation, and water supply.
 The area is managed for both its ecological value and its resources.
 However, the region is susceptible to various forms of land deterioration, including sheet, rill, and gully erosion, as well as mass movement, particularly in disturbed areas such as roads and cleared lands.
-The region around Mount Taylor experiences significant rainfall, ranging between 700-1200 mm per annum, influencing both the soil profiles and the types of vegetation that thrive in the area.
+The region around Mount Taylor experiences significant rainfall, ranging between 700 and 1200 mm per annum, influencing both the soil profiles and the types of vegetation that thrive in the area.